Liverpool Town Hall: Current use and surroundings

-Liverpool City Council meets every seven weeks in the Council Chambers to conduct the business of the city.
+Liverpool City Council meets every seven weeks in the council chamber to conduct the business of the city.
 The town hall is open to the general public each month when conducted tours take place.
 The hall is licensed for weddings and, in addition to providing a venue for the ceremony, catering facilities can be supplied for a reception or a meal.
 Catering is also available for other events and functions.
 Council officers and their departments are based in the nearby Cunard Building.

 Immediately to the north of the town hall is a paved square known as Exchange Flags; this is surrounded on all sides by modern office buildings.
 In the square is the Nelson Monument, celebrating the achievements of Horatio Nelson.
 It is a Grade II* listed building and is the earliest surviving public monument in the city.